-Pinto’s Architecture and Art provided life to art’s seemingly ignored state in these times where technology is prevalent.
+Pinto’s Architecture and Art provided life to art’s seemingly ignored state in these times when technology is prevalent.
 I encouraged you to visit this beautiful place.
 It will not just satisfy your hunger for aesthetics but it will also fill up your identity.

 - 1 Sierra Madre Street, Grand Heights Subdivision, Barangay San Roque, Antipolo City, Rizal, Philippines